-When cataloging a record that has an uploaded image file, you can use the Google Image Search function to find more information about that image, or to verify that the image matches the data you are cataloging.
+For image content, you can use the Google Image Search function to find more information about that image.
 Other uses may include finding a different view of the place or object, or obtaining a better resolution of that image.
 Google’s image search will return like-images based on the uploaded image in your item record.
 This function works for image file types only (.png, .jpg, .jpeg, .gif, .tif, .tiff, .jp2, .cr2).
 The option will appear grayed out for all other file types.

 To use the Google Image Search:

-- From the Edit tab, use the menu item Options (found above the media window) and choose Search Image in Google.
+- From the Edit tab, select the Options menu and then select Search Image in Google.

 - A new browser tab will open to a Google Image Search Results page, displaying the “best guess” results of the search based on the image from the item record.